lucianoiam/dpfwebui/doc/internals.md

 ### Web view UI

-- On Linux a WebKitGTK web view instance runs in a separate process to keep the plugin GTK-free.
-It is X11-based and runs well on XWayland too.
+- On Linux a CEF (WIP) or WebKitGTK web view instance runs in a child process.

-- On macOS the built-in WKWebView is used.
+- On macOS the system WKWebView is used.

 - On Windows Edge WebView2 is used.
-As of Aug '21 the end user needs to install a runtime library https://developer.microsoft.com/microsoft-edge/webview2.
-It is an official library from MS and expected to become bundled into Windows at some point.
+As of Aug '21 the end user needs to install an official runtime library from Microsoft.
+It is reasonable to expect it to become part of Windows https://developer.microsoft.com/microsoft-edge/webview2

 Usage of JS frameworks is up to the developer.
 No web equivalent versions of the DPF/DGL widgets are provided.
 There are some options available: